 Member of Haitian Vodou house Sosyete Fos Fe Yo We;

 Master Mason in Lodge of The Southern Cross in Co-Masonry (Scottish Rite).
 As of the end of 2016 my mother lodge has now closed.
-I remain an upstanding member and have been invited to join another lodge;
+I remain an upstanding member;

 Founding Member of Georgian Wiccan Coven BlueStone Luth.
-As of the end of 2016 this coven has been closed but I remain in contact with the HPS and other members.
+As of the end of 2016 this coven has been closed by its HPS.

 I’ve always had a love of reading and writing and after editing and contributing to the “Witchtower”, a short lived in house publication for my first wiccan coven and sharing my poetry at a few of my covens gatherings I realized that my love for writing was being developed on a deeper scale, especially when I often wrote detailed rituals for my coven complete with poetic invocations.
 I went on to complete several writing courses in order to give me more structure and confidence and after this started my first public foray of writing which was a short event article on the International Tarot Conference in the mid 00’s in the hard copy mag ” Witchcraft Magazine “.